 Rape is generally defined as sexual intercourse without consent that is committed by threat of force, injury, or some form of duress—and is one of the most traumatic and horrifying experiences an individual may ever have to go through.
 Different kinds of rape include stranger rape, date rape, gang rape or multiple rate, acquaintance rape, marital or spousal rape, and statutory rape.

-A rape case is typically broken down into two parts—a criminal case and a civil personal injury claim.
+A rape case is typically broken down into two parts—a criminal case and a civil Columbus personal injury lawsuit.
 These will not usually run simultaneously, as the criminal matter is usually resolved first.
 The criminal justice system aims to punish criminals, and often provide rape victims with some measure of satisfaction and justice.
 Often times, however, this is not enough.
 The civil justice system exists to fight back against the abusers and help rape victims obtain compensation for the damages stemming from the criminal act.

 If the attack occurred as a result of inadequate security or unsafe and dangerous conditions on the property owned by someone else other than the rape victim, then an element of negligent security—a type of premises liability claim—may be included in the civil personal injury matter.
 After all, business establishments, landlords and property owners have a duty to protect all individuals who are lawfully on their premises.
 This means providing them with a safe environment though such things as proper lighting, adequately trained security guards, security cameras, and well-maintained locks and fencing.

 Apart from filing criminal charges against the guilty party, a rape victim may sue the perpetrator in civil court for their actions and be made to pay.
 If negligence or failure on the part of a landlord, property owner, or other individual played a contributory role in the rape, then a civil suit may also be filed against them in order to recover damages.